jakobwesthoff/pdf2svg/README.rst

 based widget to display the slides of given talks directly in the my blog.

 I have tried solutions involving different kinds of known vector editing tools like inkscape pdf2ps and co. before.
-Unfortunately I had no look creating usable, good looking svgs out of arbitrary pdf slides.
+Unfortunately I had no luck creating usable, good looking svgs out of arbitrary pdf slides.
 Therefore I quickly hacked my own solution.